iKenndac/new-blog/content/posts/2026-01-18-old-man-yells-at-modern-software-design.md

 ---

-### So, *Why* Is Aperture So Special?
+### So, Why *Is* Aperture So Special?

 If you're not familiar with Aperture, it's an app for organising, managing, editing, and exporting images.
 If you're familiar with Apple's Photos app, it's that.
 But for professionals!
 I'm going to try my best to keep the grumpy rants about it going away at bay, and instead showcase its brilliance.
-Aperture is a *complex* app — its PDF user manual is over 900 pages long — so to keep this manageable I'll focus on one particular aspect of it via two sentences from said manual.
+Aperture is a *complex* app — its PDF user manual is over 900 pages long — so to keep this manageable I'll focus on one particular aspect of it via two short excerpts from said manual.

-Two sentences that hide an *astonishing* amount of engineering effort.
+Two excerpts that hide an *astonishing* amount of engineering effort.

 Let's look at our first excerpt: